alekseyn1/WaterSensor/README.md

 Then I ran into Rob's (The Hookup) window sensor - https://www.youtube.com/watch?v=BoYVr2UwWWg  I immediately tried his setup but instead of the reed switch I was hoping to use water to complete the cirquit.
 No luck.
 Water is not a good conductor in this case.
 So I had to look elsewhere.
 But I took his code for ESP-01 and modified it slightly ("on/off" instead of "open/close" although this modificatin might not be required).

-I found a few circuits that could work for my purpose but I do not have enouth electronics knowledge to convert those to work from a 3 volt battery.
-Circuit one below could work, but I have not tried it yet.
+I found a few circuits that could work for my purpose but I do not have enouth electronics knowledge to check if they are functional.
 <img src="https://cdn.instructables.com/FGO/5G9D/FH9ZFLVQ/FGO5G9DFH9ZFLVQ.LARGE.jpg?auto=webp&width=400"/>

 Source - https://www.instructables.com/id/Simple-Water-Sensor/